Our Bioswale and Rain Garden: A Triple Bottom Line Approach to Facility Landscaping

 Pollinator bee on some flowering yarrow planted in the rain garden and bioswale at Mountain Rose Herbs facility in Eugene, Oregon

-Both bioswales and rain gardens are vegetated and are specifically designed to capture and absorb stormwater runoff.
-As the water is captured, it filters down through the plants and porous soil.
-Pollutants attach to the surface of the soil particles, where they are retained and where roots and bacteria can make use of them.
-This also gives the water time to cool, so when it ultimately reaches the streams and rivers, it is healthier for riparian habitats, fish, and other wildlife.
-Bioswales are designed as a long, sloping, landscaped channel or drainage course directing stormwater away from parking lots, curbs, sidewalks, and streets, and giving it time to infiltrate the soil of the swale to remove silt and pollution.
-A rain garden, meanwhile, doesn’t channel water, but is a vegetated depression designed to naturally capture and slowly absorb runoff, particularly on low gradients.
+What is the difference between a bioswale and a rain garden?
+Bioswales are designed as long, sloping, landscaped channels or drainage courses directing stormwater away from parking lots, curbs, sidewalks, and streets, giving it time to infiltrate the soil of the swale to remove pollution and debris.
+A rain garden, meanwhile, doesn’t channel water but is a vegetated depression designed to naturally capture and slowly absorb runoff, particularly on low gradients.

 WANT TO KNOW MORE ABOUT Our SUSTAINABILITy EFFORTS?